 The City of Charles Sturt is bringing the exciting world of geocaching to your door step.

-Geocaching is a great way to explore the parks and places within Charles Sturt.
-There are more than 200 caches within a six kilometre radius of the Charles Sturt Civic Centre at Woodville, many of them designed for families to do together.
+Geocaching is a great way to explore the parks and places in Charles Sturt.
+There are more than 200 caches within a 6 kilometre radius of the Charles Sturt Civic Centre at Woodville.
+Many are designed for families to find together.

 How does it work?

 Other Geocachers hide caches in secret locations in the community.
 Generally they are a waterproof box which along with trinkets and treasures will include a log book for you to sign and date.
-But of course a micro cache can be very small with just a log book to record that you have found it.
+A micro-cache can be very small, with just a log book to record that you have found it's hidden location.

 Where can I try it?

 Bring along your sense of adventure and try to find one of over 200 geocaches in and around the City of Charles Sturt.

 There are lots of geocaches in and around Charles Sturt that may contain treasures to swap.
 Look for caches that are ‘regular’ in size when you’re searching for cache locations.
 Here’s a few to get you started.

 If you finish these, don’t stop there!
 Log into http:www.geocaching.com and find more geocaches near you.